wbamberg/idl-reference/docs/nsIFaviconDataCallback.md

 It's up to the caller to check aDataLen > 0 before using any data-related
 information like mime-type or data itself.

-@param aFaviconURI
-       Receives the "favicon URI" (not the "favicon link URI") associated
-       to the requested page.
-This can be null if there is no associated
-       favicon URI, or the callback is notifying a failure.
-@param aDataLen
-       Size of the icon data in bytes.
-Notice that a value of 0 does not
-       necessarily mean that we don't have an icon.
-@param aData
-       Icon data, or an empty array if aDataLen is 0.
-@param aMimeType
-       Mime type of the icon, or an empty string if aDataLen is 0.

 @note If you want to open a network channel to access the favicon, it's
       recommended that you call the getFaviconLinkForIcon method to convert